openclimatefix/ocf_datapipes/ocf_datapipes/training/pv_satellite_nwp.md

-# GSP PV Satellite and NWP Pipeline
+# PV Satellite and NWP Pipeline

-gsp_pv_satellite_nwp.py is a training pipeline for loading NWP,PV, and Satellite.
+pv_satellite_nwp.py is a training pipeline for loading NWP,PV, and Satellite.

 The location is chosen using the center of the GSP location.
 Then a time is chosen, and PV, Satellite and NWP examples are made.